Reviews You Can Rely On

 2 Hounds Freedom No-Pull Harness

-We spend hours looking for new and updated products every year, year after year, to find the best dog harnesses to test.
+We spend hours looking for new and updated products year after year, to find the best dog harnesses to test.
 We carefully select the current most promising models of different styles, designed to meet the needs of a wide range of dog owners with different recreational and handling interests.
-After selecting the best and most interesting products, we thoroughly test each harness in a series of side-by-side tests and evaluations.
-We examine the details of their respective designs, test the practicality and usability of their features, and our four-legged friends help us to discover which models are easiest to don and adjust for a good fit.
+We thoroughly test each harness in a series of side-by-side tests and evaluations, examining the details of their respective designs, assessing the practicality and usability of their features, and our four-legged friends help us to discover which models are easiest to don and adjust for a good fit.
 We have our dogs wear them extensively to see how well they work in our day-to-day routines.
 This helps us dissect the nuanced differences between the various models and helps determine which ones are suitable for long journeys versus short walks.

 We divided our testing of dog harnesses into five rating metrics: